 And yet when the Vikings come, the Abbott’s walls prove useless, and Kells is overrun by the marauders.
 All that time and energy he poured into his obsessive mission to protect the place was for naught.

 So...
 Brother Aidan was right?
 Well, not really.
-Despite his talk of the importance of creating art in the midst of fear and chaos, with the book being described as something that will “bring light to darkness” and the early seeding of a comment that prophesizes anyone unworthy who looks upon the book’s pages will burn to death, his recourse isn’t helpful either.
+Despite his talk of the importance of creating art in the midst of fear and chaos, with the book being described as something that will “bring light to darkness” and an early comment that prophesizes anyone unworthy who looks upon the book’s pages will burn to death, his recourse isn’t helpful either.

 Were it not for Aisling and her wolves, Brendan and Aidan would have perished in the forest during their attempt to flee, being unable to outrun their attackers, and the book would have been destroyed at the hands of an anonymous Viking who suffers no divine retribution for the violence he inflicts upon its pages.